onaio/fhir-web/docs/env.md

 - **REACT_APP_ACTION_UUID_NAMESPACE**

   - _not required_; _(`string`)_
-  - a random string to use as the namespace when creating uuids for actions
+  - a random string to use as the namespace when creating uuids for plan actions

 - **REACT_APP_DEFAULT_PLAN_VERSION**